 - How much of your mental day is spent finding faults with the job or people?
 And how much is spent dreaming up solutions.
 Or simply making someone else’s day better.

-Do a sincere attitude reality check on yourself
+Do an attitude reality check on yourself

 When it comes to success, so much of it is about attitude.
 If you have a huge list of things wrong with the job, ask yourself how many of them you’ve tried to make better.
 And just how important each one really is.
 Also ask yourself if you are focusing on only the problems and ignoring the good things.
 A poor attitude on your part can make any job feel like the wrong one.